dsa-2/docs/methods/List.md

   * $is is the path to a node that contains the common action children and other nodes pre-defined for the same class
   * when $is path starts with `/` it's a path that either already known by the sdk or availible at every broker
   * when $is path doesn't start with `/`, it needs to be conbined with base path.
+    * when base path is empty, then the profile node is blank, $is is only used as a type identifier
 <!--
   * this field is optional in dsa v2 (while in v1 $is and the class header are combined together)
   * broker or sdk won't validate or check the value-->